qyangaa/SIMPL-Notes/Week2_Parsing-practice.md

 ### Predictive Parsing Table -> Parser

+[TODO(midterm): try deriving the table, parsing tree, and code for this example.]

 + Row for each non-terminal, column for each terminal and END symbol ($)
 + Table[r, c] to expand non-terminal r with look-ahead token c